 HELLO IN THERE : A BIG SISTER’S BOOK OF WAITING

 If you are looking for a new baby book for older siblings, this is a great big sister book that focuses on the lead up to the new baby arriving.
 The big sister book character follows around her mother so she can reassure her new baby sibling about all the great things in the world.
 It is presented as an interactive flip book with simple diagrams representing the babies developmental stages during pregnancy.
 It is aimed towards 4+ year olds and suits older children.

 By Amy Krouse Rosenthal

 From New York Times bestselling author Amy Krouse Rosenthal, Little Miss, Big Sis is a wonderful big sister book teaching little miss about the excitement ahead with the arrival of a new baby.
-Told with rhythmic rhyming, it is a great story for preschool aged children who have some grasp on the concepts of time and challenges of infants.
+Told with rhythmic rhyming, it’s a great story for preschool-aged children who have some grasp on the concepts of time and challenges of infants.
 It reinforces big sisters important role within the family.
 Plus it prepares them for some of the less fun stuff like getting hair pulled or lots of crying.

 BABIES DON’T EAT PIZZA : A BIG KIDS BOOK ABOUT BABY BROTHERS & SISTERS

 With kid-friendly humour and straight forward storytelling, Babies Don’t Eat Pizza book is a great way to reassure older siblings awaiting the arrival of a new baby into their family.
 The illustrations feature different families caring for and learning about their new family member.
 With adoption, multicultural families, premature birth and special needs, bottle feeding and breastfeeding.
 It also explores feelings and concerns kids may have and gives tips to parents for adjusting to the transition too.